roxwize/roxwize.xyz/src/site/about.md

 ### Games

 Games are cool.
 Fun.
 I like chess but it fucks me over so I rarely play it.
 Blackjack is a lot of fun, so is Texas Hold'Em.
 If you're not actually losing money by playing it.
 I would not know, I've never been to a casino before.
+A few years ago I played poker with my buddies and got third out of fourth place.
+It was me and this kid my age versus two fourty-year-old men.
+They beat our asses but it was extremely fun.
+I haven't seen them since then.
+They might be dead.

 Portal 2 is probably one of my favorite video games next to OneShot and Yume 2kki.
 If I had to rank them, Yume 2kki would be on the top.
 It's a good game.
 I like it.

+### Interesting Fursona Information

+I think, like, a few years ago my friend made these creatures named [lavbunnies](https://goom.noncities.com/lavbunnies/) and I fell in love with them immediately.
+That is why [I am one](/site/me).
+They all wear these white T-shirts that they're really attached to, but some aren't?
+Apparently (according to my friend) there are gangs of armed white T-shirt-less lavbunnies that viciously attack any lavbnuy wearing one.
+They die.
+This, of course, means that I am in danger.

+I'm kidding, of course.
+Fuck those guys.
+I've never punched a single thing in my entire life and I don't want to so I have no defense.
+The solution is to not wear white t-shirts.
+But then there is the possibility of black t-shirter gangs, and gangs that attack lavbunnies wearing no clothing.
+I don't think there is any sort of vendetta against crop tops and/or hoodies so I usually just wear those depending on the weather... if I manage to successfully go outside once per week without choking on the fresh air.

 # Web memorabilia